chipshoot/TypingMaster/TypingMaster.Client/wwwroot/Sample/WelcomeMessage.md

 * The application is designed to adapt to your progress, offering personalized feedback and challenges.
 * "Developing mode" is active.

-**Note:** The original text referenced "Typing Tutor IV," but the screenshot clearly shows "Typing Master."
+**Note:** The original text referenced "Typing Tutor IV," but the screen shot clearly shows "Typing Master."
 The description has been updated to reflect the correct application name.